BedrockStreaming/Babitch/README.md

 # Babitch

-Many companies all over the world uses babyfoot to build team spirit.
-Babitch is a project to **record** babyfoot scores, **archive** them, and **make them easily accessible for** further analysis using a REST API.
+Many companies all over the world uses table soccer to build team spirit.
+Babitch is a project to **record** table soccer scores, **archive** them, and **make them easily accessible for** further analysis using a REST API.

 ## Installation